-You can also support your friend just by hanging out and doing things you enjoy together and by being a good listener if she turns to you for advice or comfort.
+You also can support your friend just by hanging out and doing things you enjoy together and by being a good listener if she turns to you for advice or comfort.

 |Turner Syndrome Society of the United States This nonprofit organization's mission is to increase public awareness and understanding of Turner syndrome and provide a forum where those affected by Turner syndrome can become acquainted with others.|

 |Human Growth Foundation The Human Growth Foundation is a resource for kids and teens with growth problems.|